hypertrack/ridesharing-android/README.md

 15. When this trip is completed, Rider and Driver app show trip summary using HyperTrack Views SDK.

 </details>

+## How Ridesharing sample apps use HyperTrack API

+Ridesharing apps use [HyperTrack Trips API](https://docs.hypertrack.com/#guides-apis-usage-trips) to create and complete trips.

+For each rider's request that is accepted by the driver, a trip is created for the driver to pick up the rider at the rider's location.
+Once the pick up is completed, the trip is completed and then the new trip is created for the driver to get the rider to rider's destination.
+Once the rider reaches the destination and is dropped off, the trip is completed.

 ## How Ridesharing sample apps use HyperTrack SDK